|Address:||442 Scotia Street|

 |Architects:||Green Blankstein Russell|

-Constructed of concrete block with a brick veneer, the Marymound School is a one storey structure with almost 8,000 cubic feet of interior space resting on piles and 22.9 cm. reinforced concrete basement walls.
+Constructed of concrete block with a brick veneer, the Marymound School is a one-storey structure with almost 8,000 cubic feet of interior space resting on piles and 22.9 cm reinforced concrete basement walls.
 Reinforced concrete beams and posts are used throughout.
-There is a above-ground 45-metre link between the new school and the Priory School.
+There is an above-ground 45-metre link between the new school and the Priory School.

-As originally built in the 1950s, the modern school featured offices in the east portion, a 16.2 x 29.6 metre24 auditorium to the west and then along the front (west), were classrooms and a dormitory.
+As originally built in the 1950s, the modern school featured offices in the east portion, a 16.2 x 29.6 metre auditorium to the west and classrooms and a dormitory along the front.
 The main alteration to the space was the conversion of the dormitories into more classroom space.